IBM/aihwkit/examples/README.md

 analog device (as in mixed precision), set to a mixed precision compound which in turn uses a `ConstantStep` analog device.

+## Example 13: [`13_experiment_3fc.py`]

+In this example the usage of the `Experiments` module is shown.
+A `BasicTraining` experiment using three fully connected analog layers (based on the example `03`) is created, and executed locally using the `LocalRunner`.

+The `Experiments` module provides a convenient interface for running different types of experiments by encapsulating the experiments in single classes.

+## Example 14: [`14_experiment_custom_scheduler.py`]

+This example illustrate how to customize the Experiments for adding new features.
+By subclassing the base `BasicTraining` experiment used in example `13`, the training algorithm is modified in order to support the use of a scheduler.

+In particular, the new class specializes the `training()` function in order to create the scheduler when the training is started, and the `training_step()` function in order to step the scheduler every time an epoch is completed.

 [Resistive Processing Units]: https://aihwkit.readthedocs.io/en/latest/using_simulator.html#resistive-processing-units
 [Inference and PCM statistical model]: https://aihwkit.readthedocs.io/en/latest/pcm_inference.html
 [Unit Cell Device]: https://aihwkit.readthedocs.io/en/latest/using_simulator.html#unit-cell-device